robinweser/react-look/README.md

 ## Stylesheet.create(styles *[, options]*)
 Use this function to define your styles.
 You don't need to worry about vendor prefixing.
 Obscene-Stylesheet adds exactly those needed.
+It supports all kind of [pseudo-classes](http://www.w3schools.com/css/css_pseudo_classes.asp) such as `:hover`, `:active` & `:checked` as well as specific ones such as ``::-webkit-scrollbar`.
 This is much like you would define a stylesheet in [React Native](https://facebook.github.io/react-native/) too. e.g.

 ```javascript